-The charts below and the appended Table 1 show the number of state funded2 grammar schools in England and Wales and the proportion of pupils in such schools as a percentage of all secondary schools.3 These figures do not include direct grant grammar schools which continued outside the maintained sector after the 1944 Act.4
+The following charts and the appended Table 1 show the number of state funded grammar schools in England and Wales and the proportion of pupils in such schools.
+These figures do not include direct grant grammar schools which continued outside the maintained sector after the 1944 Act.